 The multi-disciplinary panel offered insights across the interwoven fabric of insurance, housing, relocation, buyouts, real estate and public-private sector interactions.
 What actions are insurers and governments taking to promote risk reduction or adaptation practices that reduce residual risk to be subsequently transferred or retained?
 How can this be reconciled with individual perspectives on risk, affordability, and community development and cohesion precisely in underserved frontlines of climate change?
 To what extent does the health of insurance markets reverberate through the broader property market?
 How can new technologies facilitate better and more equitable risk coverage while identifying and addressing critical protection gaps?

-Whilst there is no silver bullet for these issues, it is clear that interdisciplinary efforts are critical to finding solutions that do the most good for the most people.
+While there is no silver bullet for these issues, it is clear that interdisciplinary efforts are critical to finding solutions that do the most good for the most people.
 We look forward to revisiting these and newly arisen questions at the next Managed Retreat Conference in 2025.